Putting a Price Tag on a Fish Kill

 According to state officials, it was Alabama’s largest fish kill in recent years.
 And Salomaa, who is president of the Walker County conservation group Sipsey Heritage Commission (SHC), says the spill didn’t just kill fish, it contaminated the river with high levels of bacteria.
 In the days following the incident, SHC and the Black Warrior Riverkeeper found unsafe levels of E. coli almost 30 miles downstream from the site of the spill.

-As a result, the Sipsey Heritage Commission cancelled its annual kayak race, scheduled for mid-June, and Salomaa says residents avoided the water for several weeks.
+As a result, the Sipsey Heritage Commission canceled its annual kayak race, scheduled for mid-June, and Salomaa says residents avoided the water for several weeks.

 But state agencies are tasked with putting a price on it.